 The Company records revenue on construction contracts for financial statement purposes on the percentage-of-completion method, measured by the percentage of contract costs incurred to date to total estimated costs for each contract.
 This method is used because management considers contract costs incurred to be the best available measure of progress on these contracts.
-The Company follows the guidance of American Institute of Certified Public Accountants (AICPA) Statement of Position (SOO) 81-1, Accounting for Performance of Construction-Type and Certain Production-Type Contracts, for its accounting policy relating to the use of the percentage-of-completion method, estimated costs and claim recognition for construction contracts.
+The Company follows the guidance of American Institute of Certified Public Accountants (AICPA) Statement of Position (SOP) 81-1, Accounting for Performance of Construction-Type and Certain Production-Type Contracts, for its accounting policy relating to the use of the percentage-of-completion method, estimated costs and claim recognition for construction contracts.
 Contract revenue reflects the original contract price adjusted for agreed upon change orders and unapproved claims.
 Contract costs include all direct costs, such as material and labor, and those indirect costs related to contract performance such as payroll taxes and insurance.
 General and administrative costs are charged to expense as incurred.
-Unapproved claims are recognized only when the collection is deemed probable and if the amount can be reasonably estimated for stimated and to the extent we believe related collection is probable and includes no profit on claims recorded.
+Unapproved claims are recognized only when the collection is deemed probable and if the amount can be reasonably estimated for purposes of calculating total profit or loss on long-term contracts.
+The Company records revenue and the unbilled receivable for claims to the extent of costs incurred and to the extent we believe related collection is probable and includes no profit on claims recorded.
 Changes in job performance, job conditions and estimated profitability, including those arising from final contract settlements, may result in revisions to costs and revenues and are recognized in the period in which the revisions are determined.
-Provisions for estimated losses on uncompleted contracts are made in the period in which such losses are determined.